hed-standard/hed-specification/README.md

 ## HED-3G library schema

-HED-3G supports library schema, which are specialized vocabularies used in conjunction with the base vocabulary to support specialized datasets.
+HED-3G supports library schema, which are specialized vocabularies used in conjunction with the base vocabulary to support annotation of specialized datasets.
 Communities may develop and submit library schema.
 HED library schema are hosted on the repository [https://github.com/hed-standard/hed-schema-library](https://github.com/hed-standard/hed-schema-library)